Inspiration for 1950s Playsuit

 Tuck strap into romper strap opening.
 Pin, press and top stitch.

 Try on inside out.
 Pin darts where necessary, mark, pin, sew & press darts.
 Make any final adjustments.
+We decided to put the darts in last, but you may choose to put them in early on, such as before installing lining.

 Hem to desired length.